Updated September 10, 2021

 Fight vaccine misinformation.
 Turn to trusted public health resources for the facts you need.

-No. None of the authorized vaccines contain the live virus that causes COVID-19, so they cannot give you COVID-19.
+No. None of the vaccines contain the live virus that causes COVID-19, so they can't give you COVID-19.

 After receiving a COVID-19 vaccine, you may have some side effects, which are normal signs that your body is building protection.
 Side effects are typically mild to moderate, occur within the first 3 days beginning the day of the vaccination, and resolve within 1-2 days of onset.
 Some people have no side effects.
 Common side effects on the arm where you received the shot include pain, redness, and swelling.
 Throughout the rest of your body, you may feel tiredness, headache, muscle pain, chills, fever, and nausea.
 For more information, please see the CDC's Possible Side Effects After Getting a COVID-19 Vaccine.